jamesunger/ipboh/README.md

 IPFS Bag of Holding
 ===================

 This is a POC to play around with IPFS.
 It runs a server on one host which clients can directly query using the IPFS swarm dial features.
 Files are then fetched via the IPFS network.
-There is nothing here that IPFS doesn't do with the ipfs command, but ipboh simplifies the interface and functionlity and supports OpenPGP.
+There is nothing here that IPFS doesn't do with the ipfs command, but ipboh simplifies the interface and functionality and supports OpenPGP.

 To run the server, somewhere:
 ```
  ipboh server
 ```

+If run for the first time, it will print out the IPFS ID which is needed by the client.
 Data by default with be persisted in /tmp/ipboh-data and can be overridden with the -d flag.
 Hosting behind a NAT is currently problematic from what I've noticed.

 Then ipboh may be used as a client on another host to list entries:
 ```